501 Parental Leave Policy

 Eligibility & Guidelines:

-1. All full-time employees are eligible for parental leave under this policy, as defined below, for the following reasons:
+1. All full-time employees are eligible to request for parental leave under this policy, as defined below, for the following reasons:

 • The birth of a child and in order to care for that child (leave to be completed within one year of the child’s birth).